minicpp/Machine-Learning-Course-Projects/README.md

 ## Acknowledgement and references
 In project 1, the set of pictures with ground truth are from the link http://web.fsktm.um.edu.my/~cschan/downloads_skin_dataset.html

-In project 2, the referred paper is
+In project 2, the referred paper is:
 A. Khotanzad and Y. H. Hong, "Invariant image recognition by Zernike moments," in IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 12, no. 5, pp. 489-497, May 1990.

 The referred source code for Zernike moments are from these links: